-This is particularly important as we are in our 3rd year of drought, which has led to a more active fire season being forecast for all of Sonoma County.
-We would encourage you to taking advantage of the free chipper program by completing the Chipper Application (PDF) and submitting to the Fire Department before the deadline.
+This is particularly important as dry conditions and other factors has led to a more active fire season being for all of Sonoma County.
+We encourage you to take advantage of the free chipper program by contacting Sonoma County Department of Emergency Services at (707) 565-1152.

-We also encourage you to get involved with the Fire Free Fitch Mountain organization which has already established neighborhood fire safety groups in most areas on the mountain and who welcome your participation.
-Please contact that group by email.
+We also encourage you to get involved with the Fitch Mountain Homeowners Association which has established neighborhood fire safety groups in most areas on the mountain and who welcome your participation.
+Please contact Dave Henderson at firstname.lastname@example.org

 For more information on how to be fire safe please visit the following websites: